 During early fall, you won’t need to complete this step, unless you live in an area with a shorter fall.
 However, it’s good to plan ahead, so you can be prepared for any early frosts.
 The easiest way to protect your plants is with mulch.
 You can use homemade leaf or wood mulch, like in the previous step, but there’s also store-bought mulch, rubber mulch, gravel mulch, or a tarp with holes cut out for your plants to stick through.

-These seven steps will see you through the transitional period from summer to fall, and even begin preparing you for the transition from fall to winter.
+These seven steps will help you transition your garden from summer to fall, and even begin preparing you for the transition from fall to winter.
 The best time to start transitioning your garden depends heavily on your local climate.
-However, if you use harvesting your summer crops, or deadheading your summer flowers, as your starting point, each step follows naturally and it’s easy to determine your personal timeline.
+However, if you use harvesting your summer crops, or deadheading your summer flowers, as your starting point, each step follows naturally, and it’s easy to determine your personal timeline.